 Brock sought formal training at Johnson & Wales in Charleston and found work in the storied kitchen of Peninsula Grill assisting Chef Robert Carter.
 After two years, he landed back in Virginia as sous chef at Jefferson Hotel's acclaimed Lemaire Restaurant.
 He accepted the position of executive chef at Nashville's Hermitage Hotel in 2003, where he helmed operations for three productive years.
 A return to Charleston to lead the kitchen of McCrady's set into motion a new day for the city's burgeoning food scene.
 It wasn't long before Brock established his own gardens, consulted food historians and local farmers, and began exploring heirloom foods like Jimmy Red corn, benne seed, Sea Island peas and other crops that have recently risen to prominence in the South's finest restaurants.
 The 2010 opening of HUSK in Charleston propelled him into the national spotlight, earning him the James Beard Award as Best Chef - Southeast, followed by a number of national television appearances and the 2011 naming of HUSK as "Best New Restaurant in America" by Bon Appétit.
 His love for rustic Mexican cuisine led to the opening of Minero in 2014 in Charleston and eventually led to the establishment of a second location in Atlanta.

-Though he no longer has affiliations with McCrady's or Minero, diners visiting South Carolina can experience Brock's remarkable vision for New Southern cuisine at HUSK in Charleston or Greenville.
+Though he no longer has affiliations with HUSK, McCrady's or Minero, diners visiting South Carolina will recognize the course he set for New Southern cuisine when they dine at any of these restaurants.